The Winterthur Library

 The West & Lee Game Co. was located in Worcester, Ma.

-Summary: Educational game of sixty-four cards featuring eight groups of birds: wading, pigeon tribe, honey eaters, web-footed, birds of prey, running birds, and singing birds.
+Educational game of sixty-four cards featuring eight groups of birds: wading, pigeon tribe, honey eaters, web-footed, birds of prey, running birds, and singing birds.
 Cards are divided into two types: engravings of birds and descriptions of the birds.
 Players try to make pairs by matching a picture with its description.
 Use of the eight groups of birds complicated the play and scoring.
 An eight page rule booklet and scoring guide describes several variations of the game.
 On the box containing the cards is an engraving of several birds playing a game of cards.
 Avilude was patented on September 2, 1873 and sold for 50 cents.

 In original box (worn, but intact).
 Booklet brittle.